 Continue reading “How to Throw a Cutter (Grips, Cues, Movement, Types, etc.)”

 Our Summer Throwing Program has many components, including pitch design.
 For pitchers looking for more than just velo, we incorporate a Pitch Design component in the program to help improve their overall movement pattern.
 The program not only teaches you the science and data analytics that go into pitch design but also how to implement it on the mound.
 Continue reading “Summer Throwing Program; A Look at Pitch Design”

 Seams and grips matter, so let’s put that to rest.
 But how is the baseball spin axis generated?
 Before we begin, let’s cover a relevant but important topic.
 As it relates to ball movement, there are two different topics that sometimes get thrown in together as simply “movement”.
-They are… Continue reading “How is the Baseball Spin Axis Generated”
+They are… Continue reading “Understanding How the Baseball Spin Axis is Generated”